 In 2010, the final exhalation of Old Empire left us two of their signature films in The Social Network and Inception.
-Bret Easton Ellis was the first to point out that the Old Empire, embodied in the figure of Aaron Sorkin the screen writer of the film, reduced the creation story of Facebook, the artifact of Post-Empire, to the revenge of a petulant college kid who just got rejected.
-While Sorkin may have got it wrong, the film also became an artifact, and eventually a quaint throwback where creation myths must have devils.
+Bret Easton Ellis was the first to point out that the Old Empire, embodied in the figure of Aaron Sorkin, the screen writer of the film, who reduced the creation story of Facebook, the ne plus ultra artifact of Post-Empire, to the revenge of a petulant college kid who just got rejected.
+While Sorkin may have got it wrong, the film itself also became an artifact, and eventually a quaint throwback where creation myths must always have devils.

-As for Inception, easily my favorite film of the decade, it also served as the updated version of the Matrix, eXistenZ, Dark City in which reality is not what it seems.
+As for Inception, (easily my favorite film of the decade) it also served as the updated version of the Matrix, eXistenZ, and Dark City, in which reality is not what it seems.
 A Bond film stuck inside of a heist film executed by the mastermind director Christopher Nolan.
 His body of work demonstrates an obsession with time, but Inception embodies time as a storytelling tool.
 Moreover, the protagonist Cobb seemed ever more of a stand-in or surrogate of Nolan, albeit a self-contradictory and unreliable one.

 Post-Irony: Detention (2011)

-All hierarchies of reflection have collapsed due to Irony leveling power.
-No longer is there an ontological privilege of reference.
-No more self-referential jokes.
+All hierarchies of reflection have collapsed due to the leveling power of Irony.
+No longer is there an ontological privilege of reference, and no more self-referential jokes.
 No difference whatever left between reality and the mediated representation of that reality.
 Representation has cannibalized reality, or the map has replaced the territory.
 Hyperreality has mutated into a new Laurelle realism.
-Holy Motors expressed the same shift of Post-Sincerity.
+Holy Motors also expressed the same shift of Post-Sincerity.